Drew-source/curator/DEVLOG.md

 ## Deployment Options

-### GitHub Pages Deployment
-For static site hosting and demonstration purposes:

-1. Create a GitHub repository
-2. Push code to the repository
-3. Enable GitHub Pages in repository settings
-4. The site is automatically deployed via GitHub Actions

-### Google Cloud Deployment (Planned)
+### Google Cloud Deployment
-For full functionality with backend server:
+For production deployment with full functionality:

 1. Create a Google Cloud VM instance
 2. Set up the deployment workflow with GitHub Actions